jfbrennan/m-/README.md

 ## Global Assets
-Add the `e-global.css` and the `e-.woff2` asssets to the head.
-These files include custom elements and icons.
+Add the `e-global.css` and the `e-.woff2` asssets to the public folder and the head.
+These files include custom properties and icons.
 An example head.mjs for an Enhance app is shown below.
 These assest are in the assets directory in this repo.

 ```javascript
 // head.mjs